If Putin is brought to justice for the crime of aggression committed in Ukraine, it may open the door for a world-first.

 Since Russia is not a party to the International Criminal Court, the only way the ICC can exercise jurisdiction over this crime is by referral of the UN Security Council, on which Russia wields a veto.

-Alternative avenues for prosecution are being explored, including the creation of a special tribunal.
+Alternative avenues for prosecution are being explored, including the creation of a special tribunal, subject to the thorny issue of immunities for sitting Heads of State.
 A unique benefit of prosecuting Putin and other leaders for the crime of aggression at the International Criminal Court — perhaps possible after regime change in Russia — is that it would allow Ukrainian victims of the war of aggression to participate in the proceedings, have their voices heard and seek reparations for the harm they have suffered.

 Dr Erin Pobjie is a Lecturer (Assistant Professor) in International Law at the University of Essex and a Senior Research Affiliate at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany.